Mehmed Şakir Pasha: Personal life

 Şakir Pasha was married twice.
 His first wife was of Hungarian descent and died young.
 Their son Asım also pursued a military career and served in the entourage of Prince Ahmed Nureddin. Şakir Pasha's granddaughter Nermidil Erner Binark claimed his first wife was the daughter of Grand Vizier Ömer Lütfi Pasha and that their marriage was arranged by Abdul Hamid II.

 His second marriage was to Sare İsmet Hanım, daughter of a Cretan family he met while serving there.
 Together, they had six children: Cevat Şakir Kabaağaçlı (b.
 1890), Hakkiye Koral (b.
 1893), Ayşe Erner (b.
 1895), Suat Şakir Kabaağaçlı (b.
 1899), Fahrünnisa Zeid (b.
 1901), and Aliye Berger (b.
 1903).
 He placed great importance on their education and ensured they received a modern, Western-style upbringing.

-He married his eldest daughter Hakkiye to General Mehmet Emin Koral, and from this union, the ceramic artist Füreya Koral was born.
+His oldest daughter Hakkiye married to General Mehmet Emin Koral, and from this union, the ceramic artist Füreya Koral was born.

 His second daughter, Ayşe, married Ahmed Fâik Erner, Governor of Sivas, and from this marriage their grandson, the diplomat Erdem Erner, was born.

 His third daughter, Fahrünnisa Zeid, first married Turkish poet İzzet Melih Devrim and later divorced.
 From this marriage, Nejad Melih Devrim and Şirin Devrim were born.
 She later married Zeid bin Hussein, the brother of King Faisal I of Iraq.